 English is the second most popular language of Maldives, widely used in education, commerce and tourism sector.
 Although the Maldives had been a British protectorate in the 19th and the first half of the 20th century, the popularity of English rose only when it was introduced in the schools in 1960 and replaced Dhivehi as the medium of education.
 Consequently, it has become the second language of a large chunk of the population.
 Measures like the introduction of the English - Dhivehi - English dictionary have been taken to promote greater understanding of the English language among Dhivehi speakers and vice versa.
 Since English is widely spoken by the locals and those in the tourism sector, language won't be a major problem here.

-Since Islam is the official and the most widespread religion of Maldives, with over 100 per cent Muslim population, the religious language of Muslims - Arabic is quite widespread in the Maldives.
+Since Islam is the official and the most widespread religion of Maldives, with over 100 per cent Muslim population, the religious language of Maldives Muslims - Arabic is quite widespread in the Maldives.
 It is taught in schools and mosques, and thus, most of the population is familiar with the language to a great extent.

 Traveller's Translation Guide